While not sponsored, this post features a product included in a subscription box that I received as a press sample.

 As far as moisturizing effectiveness goes, I can’t really assess how good it is

-for dry-skinned people because I have oily and relatively moisturized skin.
+for dry-skinned people because I have oily and relatively hydrated skin most of the time.
 What I can say for sure is, it reduced the redness around my nose and my overall ‘facial pinkness’.
-It also minimized the appearance of micro-flakes (that usually appear when I accidentally over apply tretinoin, retinol, and other exfoliating products).
+It also minimized the appearance of micro-flakes (that usually appear when I accidentally over apply tretinoin, retinol, and other chemical exfoliants.

 If your skin is oily and you need a moisturizer for irritated skin, I highly recommend this.